GenusAdiantum See All Search Site

 It’s hard to see but the new fronds have a lovely yellow green color with a tinge of pink.

-This one is tucked in a crevice in the rock, with a tiny bit of sand, perlite, and some sphagnum to hold in place and keep it from drying out too fast.
+Inside the crevice is a bit of sand, perlite, and some shredded sphagnum to hold the plant in place and keep it from drying out too fast.
+I didn’t record the substrate mixture details, but if I had to guess, I’d say it’s ⅓ sand, ⅓ perlite, ⅓ shredded sphagnum.

-The plant appears to do better when grown a bit more on the wet side, vs just moist.
-Since increasing water and moisture, it has begun putting more foliage out.
+The plant appears to do better when grown on the wet side, as opposed to just moist.
+Since increasing water and moisture, it has begun putting out a lot more foliage.

 The humidity should be very high, to prevent the delicate foliage from drying out.